 KaFRA Life Member Acknowledgement:

-Paul Williamson – Provided the printing of our newsletter while Principal of Kawana High School for several years (Kawana Forest was originally in that school’s catchment area).
+Paul Williamson – Provided the printing of our newsletter while P-12 College Principal of Kawana Waters State College for several years (Kawana Forest was originally in that school’s catchment area).
 The newsletter was our only means of getting KaFRA into the community.
 Note: PLC now kindly sponsor the printing of our newsletter.

 Maureen Allen – Was an outstanding Secretary for KaFRA for over five years and active committee member.